 These combine the abilities and technologies of different types of filter systems to create an all-round purifier.
 You can even get ones that add important minerals back into the water, making them much more beneficial, too!

-A best quality water filter in this respect is the 17-stage Water Purifier by Crystal Quest.
+A top-of-the-line water filter in this respect is the 17-stage Water Purifier by Crystal Quest.

 - Additional filter parts can / should be purchased individually*